Grass-roots optimization of coupled oscillator networks: Introduction

 In this paper, we explore {\it grass-roots optimization} for coupled oscillator networks, whereby the parallel optimization of smaller subsystems can be coordinated to collectively optimize the global synchronization properties of the entire system.
-In general, {\it subsystems} of a network can be defined in a variety of ways: communities~\cite{Girvan2002PNAS}, spatially distinct regions in a geometric network~\cite{Barthelemy2011PhysRep}, or other partitions of a network after embedding in a more general metric space~\cite{Coiffman2005PNAS}.
-Our main finding is an intuitive multiscale mechanism for grass-roots optimization of synchronization that involves two steps: {\it local subsystem optimization}, whereby subsystems are optimized in parallel; and {\it global subsystem balancing}, whereby the subsystems are balanced with one another.
-We derive this mechanism from first principles using the Synchrony Alignment Function (SAF) framework, which provides an objective measure of a system's synchronization properties and has been used in a number of synchronization optimization tasks~\cite{Skardal2014PRL,Skardal2016Chaos,Taylor2016SIAM,Skardal2017Chaos,Skardal2019SIAM,Arola2021Chaos}.
-We demonstrate the utility of grass-roots optimization across a range of networks where structural subsystems arise naturally: networks with community structure, a power grid, and noisy geometric networks that systems with spatial constraints for connections, such as calcium release sites in cardiac pacemaker cells~\cite{Bychkov2020JACC} and self-coordinating chromosomes~\cite{Rajapakse2009PNAS}.
-We show that the global synchronization properties of grass-roots optimized systems are nearly identical to those of globally-optimized systems, and importantly, these properties are also more robust to subsystem dismantling, e.g., due to targeted attack or intentional `islanding'.
-Grass-roots optimization provides a viable mechanism by which biological systems can robustly self-optimize and provides engineering strategies that are decentralized, parallelizable, and scalable.
+In general, {\it subsystems} can be defined in a variety of ways: community structure~\cite{Girvan2002PNAS}, spatially distinct regions in a geometric network~\cite{Barthelemy2011PhysRep}, or other partitions of a network after a geometric embedding~\cite{Coiffman2005PNAS}.
+Such locally defined subsystems are consistent with the tissue microenvironments that emerge via paracrine signaling in cardiac tissue undergoing stem cell therapy~\cite{hodgkinson2016emerging}.
+Our main finding is an intuitive multiscale mechanism for grass-roots optimization of synchronization that involves two steps: {\it local subsystem optimization}, whereby subsystems are independently optimized in parallel; and {\it global subsystem balancing}, whereby the subsystems are balanced with one another.
+Grass-roots optimization coordinates two seemingly contrasting ideas whereby (i) optimized networks tend to connect dissimilar oscillators\drt{,} and (ii) similarity between two oscillators promotes their entrainment.
+Specifically, a multiscale approach allows subsystems to be treated as near-identical ``macro-oscillators'' while preserving and taking advantage of heterogeneity on a microscopic scale.

+We demonstrate the utility of grass-roots optimization across a range of networks where subsystems arise naturally: random networks with communities, a power grid, and a geometric network model.
+Moving beyond phase oscillators, we also use a nonlinear cardiac pacemaker model for which we optimize voltage and gating variables of pacemaker cells~\cite{Djabella2007IEEE}.
+In addition to successfully optimizing synchronization dynamics, grass-roots-optimized systems also have the added benefit of being more robust to subsystem dismantling under a targeted attack or intentional islanding than globally optimized systems.
+These experiments highlight grass-roots optimization as a viable mechanism by which diverse types of systems can robustly self-optimize, providing a plausible mechanism to support biological systems as well as decentralized engineering strategies for complex man-made systems.